mikewolfli/tkintertable-py3/README.md

+###This is clone from the https://github.com/dmnfarrell/tkintertable.git, and has been revised to fit for python3, and the tablesapp.py test successfully.
+(I used the python 3.4.4)

 ##About

 Python uses a GUI library called Tkinter as default.
 This set of classes allows interactive spreadsheet-style tables to be added into an application.